Rage of the Gladiator

 Rage of the Gladiator is a 2010 fighting video game developed and published by American studio Ghostfire Games for the Wii.
 Initially released on the WiiWare service, it was later ported to the Nintendo 3DS, iOS and Android.
 It is the second WiiWare game to use the Wii MotionPlus.
 The gameplay is similar to the gameplay of Punch-Out!!.

 Plot

-The player controls Gracius, prince of Avalance.
-Avalance is a Greco-Roman style City State, teeming with mythical creatures.
+The player controls Gracius, prince of the city-state of Avalance.
 The King took Gracius's mother, Maia, as a bride by defeating the nearby city of Angalore.
 Gracius was born minutes before his twin brother, Luthor.
 Maia died in child birth, but prayed to the gods for her sons to be blessed with great strength and valor.
-A week prior to the start of the game Gracius and Luthor were made aware of their father's death.
+A week prior to the start of the game's events, Gracius and Luthor were made aware of their father's death.
 King Marius had been killed in his sleep, and witnesses claimed Gracius was the murderer.
 Gracius's own soldiers handcuffed him and took him away.
 Luthor told them to stop, but was restrained and ignored.

 It is eventually revealed that Luthor had framed Gracius to take the throne for himself, and Gracius bitterly accepts his own naive nature at not seeing the truth.